mkeeter/carvr/README.md

 Type `make` in the root directory (there's a top-level Makefile that delegates all of the hard work to CMake).

 # Download
-Alternatively, download a prebuild .app.
+Alternatively, you can download a [prebuild .app](http://mattkeeter.com/projects/carvr/carvr.zip).